Haydn-Martin/Haydn-Martin.github.io/_posts/2024-08-02-The-Only-Statistics-You-Need.md

 ### Behave!

 This last point is relatively technical.
-Some (relativity) high-level shit.
 If you understand this you'll be more statistically aware than like 90% of the general pop.
-And probably more (suitably) skeptical than 90% of the pop that uses data.
+And probably more (suitably) sceptical than 90% of the pop that uses data.

 Due to my lack of imagination, let's re-consider a previous example again: flipping lots of coins.
 Recall we could be very certain (in probability) of characteristics of our coin-flip experiment.
 We knew